SanjeethTharmarajah/regextutorial/README.md

 ## Author

-This tutorial was created by [Your Name](https://github.com/SanjeethTharmarajah).
+This tutorial was created by [Sanjeeth Tharmarajah](https://github.com/SanjeethTharmarajah).
 Feel free to reach out for questions or further assistance.

 ![Author's GitHub Profile](https://github.com/SanjeethTharmarajah.png)

 By following this tutorial, you'll have a solid understanding of how to use regex to match email addresses, along with a clear explanation of the key regex components used in the pattern.
 If you have any questions or feedback, don't hesitate to contact the author via their GitHub profile.
 Happy regex learning!